Svetasv logo

 Chapter 11 13 And the Lord said to me, “Throw it to the potter”—the handsome price at which they valued me!
 So I took the thirty pieces of silver and threw them to the potter at the house of the Lord.

-Subunit B2: The staffs: The Union staff is broken (70AD) (11:14)
+Subunit B2: The Union staff is broken (70AD) (11:14)

 Chapter 11 14 Then I broke my second staff called Union, breaking the bond between Judah and Israel.

 Zechariah, as God, broke the Union staff to indicate that the bond between the Israelites and the land of Israel (Genesis 15:18–21) was broken after the destruction of Jerusalem in 70AD.
-So after the First Jewish-Roman war, most of the Judahites spread out into other regions, and Israel has been primarily occupied by other races since then.
+So after the First Jewish-Roman war, most of the Judahites spread out into other regions, and the land of Israel has been primarily occupied by other races since then.
 This breaking of the bond also indicates that the New Israel of the Millennial Reign will be located elsewhere.

-Subunit A2: The Wicked Shepherd; Wicked Judahites are slaughtered (from 70AD) (11:15-17)
+Subunit A2: The Wicked Shepherd does not care about the Judahites (up to 70AD) (11:15-17)

 Chapter 11 15 Then the Lord said to me, “Take again the equipment of a wicked shepherd.